rune/rune/docs/docs/publishing/collaboration.md

 Invited member receive an email invitation that they accept to become a part of the game team.

-Each game has its own set of Playtesters / Developers / Admins so you can easily collaborate with different people on each game.
+## Team Roles

-## Roles
+Each game has its own set of Playtesters / Developers / Admins so you can easily collaborate with different people.

 All game members can playtest game versions in draft / under review in the Rune app (see section below).
 Only Developers and Admins can [publish](/docs/publishing/publishing-your-game) new versions of the game.
 Note that a game can have multiple Admins.